olga-khab/msa-azure-IoT/README.md

 # msa-azure-IoT
+This is a python script that simulates a simple IoT vehicle monitoring system generating values for speed, engine temperature, distance travelled and current location (latitude and longitude).
+The message is sent to the Azure IoT Hub where we use a Stream Analytics job to pass the data into a Power BI dataset for live processing.

 ## Installations

-### The Azure IoT Device SDK - provides functionality for communicating with the Azure IoT Hub
+The Azure IoT Device SDK - provides functionality for communicating with the Azure IoT Hub:

 `pip install azure-iot-device`